antony-a1/newrelic_hadoop_plugin/README.md

 #### 1. Download and extract the agent onto your Hadoop server(s)

-The latest packaged version of this agent can be found at this path and file name:
+The latest packaged (JAR) version of this agent can be found at this path and file name:

 ```
     https://github.com/sschwartzman/newrelic_hadoop_plugin.git
-    newrelic_hadoop_plugin_x.x.zip
+    bin/newrelic_hadoop_plugin.jar
 ```

 #### 2. Add agent JARs to classpath

-This agent contains the JAR for the agent itself and the JSON-Simple JAR.
-Add these both to your Hadoop classpath, by either one of two ways:
+Add this jar to your Hadoop classpath, by either one of two ways:

-1. Edit [hadoop_root]/confg/hadoop_env.sh and revise the classpath to include these JARs:
+1. Edit [hadoop_root]/confg/hadoop_env.sh and revise the classpath to include the plugin JAR:
 ```
 # Extra Java CLASSPATH elements.
 Optional.
-export HADOOP_CLASSPATH=/path/to/extension/hadoop_newrelic_plugin.jar:/path/to/extension/json-simple-1.1.1.jar
+export HADOOP_CLASSPATH=/path/to/extension/hadoop_newrelic_plugin.jar
 ```
 OR

-2. Add these 2 JARs to the existing [hadoop_root]/lib directory, which should already be in the hadoop classpath.
+2. Add the plugin JAR to the existing [hadoop_root]/lib directory, which should already be in the hadoop classpath.

 #### 3. Add & edit the sink configuration

+* The sink configuration is found in this plugin at conf/hadoop-metrics2.properties
 * If you are not using any other metric sinks, you can simply backup the existing [hadoop_root]/conf/hadoop-metrics2.properties file and replace it with the one in this agent.
 * If you are using other metric sinks, you can append the contents of this file to your existing hadoop-metrics2.properties file.